-Bowman Thompson, 1811-1865, was born in Northumberland County, England.
-He immigrated to the United States about 1830 and subsequently settled on a farm in Summit County, Ohio.
+Bowman Thompson (1811-1865) was born in Northumberland County, England.
+He immigrated to the United States about 1830 and subsequently settled on a farm in Summit County, OH.
+In 1834, he married Elizabeth Cannon, daughter of John and Elizabeth (Gilchrist) Cannon.
+They had five sons and two daughters.
 Two of his sons, Robert and James, fought for the Union during the Civil War.
-Robert served in Company G of the 37th Illinois Regiment Infantry, commonly known as "Fremont's Rifles," and was involved in Fremont's attempt to subdue a small militant force in southwest Missouri.
+Robert served in Company G of the 37th Illinois Regiment Infantry, commonly known as "Fremont's Rifles," and was involved in Fremont's attempt to subdue a small militant force in Southwest Missouri.
 On December 5, 1861, Robert was reported missing.

-James Thompson, 1840-1912, was born in Summit County, Ohio where he received a common-school education before enlisting with Company L, 4th Illinois Volunteer Cavalry unit on January 13.
-During the Civil War, James served at Corrinth, Massachusetts, and also was with his regiment during the battle of Coffeeville.
+James Thompson (1840-1912), was born in Summit County, OH where he received a common school education before enlisting with Company L, 4th Illinois Volunteer Cavalry unit on January 13.
+During the Civil War, James served at Corrinth, MA, and also was with his regiment during the battle of Coffeeville.
 After completing his term of enlistment, he was mustered out in October 1864, having attained the rank of Commissary Sergeant.
 He resumed his occupation as a farmer.
 In subsequent years, he also held the posts of Collector, Supervisor and Postmaster.
-He moved to Grenola, Kansas in 1905.
+He moved to Grenola, KS in 1905.